-While we do agree with the reviewer that there are limitations in the accuracy of the method, and in the ideal case we would want to determine the kcat and the Km parameters by measuring initial velocity for a wide range of [Gsp1:GTP], we would argue that given the low Km values and accuracy limitations of other methods rather than using the phosphate sensor, significant limitations exist even if we use the approach the reviewer suggests.
+While we do agree with the reviewer that there are limitations in the accuracy of the method, and in the ideal case we would want to determine the kcat and the Km parameters by measuring initial velocity for a wide range of initial [Gsp1:GTP], we would argue that given the low Km values and accuracy limitations of other methods rather than using the phosphate sensor, significant limitations exist even if we use the approach the reviewer suggests.
 For example, if we did a range of Gsp1 concentrations, in the cases where [Gsp1] is above Km the curve cannot be fitted to an exponential (as can be seen from the time course curved for the GAP assay we report in Supplementary File 1 Figure 3).
 Traditionally the initial velocity in such a case would be estimated from those data by a linear fit of the first 10% of the reaction.
 However, the accuracy of the linear fit to the initial data is also imperfect for a number of reasons.
 The very beginning of the reaction is, for technical reasons, always missed and the very high rate in the beginning necessarily means that the ratio of time points to concentration change is low.
 In many ways, using all of the collected data is more meaningful.

 Finally, both our biophysical and phenotype experiments (functional genomics as well as proteomics) measure small differences, but the conclusions we make are based on grouping mutants by the measured effects.
 Even though each measurement has different types of noise associated with it, the signal is strong enough for us to see clear groupings in Fig. 4.